-During the first lockdown due to the coronavirus pandemic, considerably more households in Germany expected the rate of inflation to rise than had one year before.
-Likewise, the proportion of households expecting falling prices was also significantly higher than in the previous year.
-During summer and autumn 2020, inflation expectations somewhat decreased, but increased again in December.
-In January 2021, they returned to the level of autumn last year.
+During the first lockdown due to the coronavirus pandemic, considerably more households in Germany expected the rate of inflation to rise compared to one year before.
+Likewise, the proportion of households expecting falling prices was significantly higher at the beginning of 2020 than in the year before.
+During summer and autumn 2020, inflation expectations somewhat decreased, but increased again in December and are now in March 2021 only slightly below 3%.
+In January 2021, they had temporarily returned to the level of autumn 2020, before trending upwards in February 2021.
+Compared to December 2020, the share of respondents expecting at least slightly rising prices has increased significantly.

 The worsening of the coronavirus crisis in autumn 2020 also had an impact on expected income growth.
 Like in spring 2020, households expected on average that their mean monthly net income would decline.
-In January 2021, however, expectations regarding household income have increased compared to year-end 2020.
+Since the beginning of the year 2021, however, expectations regarding household income have continuously increased compared to year-end 2020.
+In February 2021, income expectations were positive for the first time since the beginning of the pandemic, and continued to rise in March 2021.

 The Deutsche Bundesbank conducts regular surveys of households’ expectations for unemployment, economic growth, rent prices, real estate prices, and interest rates on savings and loans.
 These data are used to calculate index figures, from which corresponding trends can be easily derived.